fuzolan/blucoubackup/README.md

 * mysql-connector
 * junit

-# Licence
-Not decided yet.
-For personal use it will be absolutely free.
-If there is a corporate interest involved then just contact me.

 # Donation
 If you find this project useful or you have saved some data with it then you could share a coffee or something.
 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.me/BeckFlorian)